-The closer you get to an exam deadline, the more you may end up feeling overwhelmed and weighed down by the amount of work on your shoulders.
-Not only do Cadets have to keep up with studying demands to ensure they're perfecting the right academic techniques, but they also need to manage their regular daily schedules and address ongoing commitments.
-It's no surprise that 83% of young adults cite school as their most significant source of stress.
+The closer you get to an exam deadline, the more you may end up feeling overwhelmed and weighed down by the amount of academic work on your shoulders.
+Not only do students have to keep up with studying demands to ensure they’re perfecting the right academic techniques, but they also need to manage their daily schedule and address ongoing commitments.
+It’s no surprise that over 80% of young people cite school as their most significant source of stress.

 Start With Proper Organization

 Exams can leave students feeling as though they have a great deal to achieve within a short space of time.
 This means that planning and organization can be a good way to avoid stress and panic.

 1. Set a Study Schedule – By setting up a study schedule, students can ensure that they are in control of their study goals and give themselves some comfort regarding their ability to move according to a schedule.